-Input for the Implementation Plan: The D3.1 was updated in M36 and will be further updated in M48 respectively in deliverables D3.8 and D3.9.
-These updates provide information for the environment and organisational changes, which have to be taken into account during the period of implementation, especially the development of R887/2021 and its implementation on EU level (ECC) and MSs level (NCC) as well as the arrangements in Horizon Europe and Digital Europe, Cyber Atlas in support to ECHO CNO.
+Input for the Implementation Plan: The D3.1 will be updated in M36 and M48 respectively in deliverables D3.8 and D3.9.
+These updates will provide information for the environment and organisational changes, which have to be taken into account during the period of implementation.

-Governance alternatives (D3.2) and Governance model description (D3.3)
+Governance alternatives (D3.3) and Governance model description (D3.3)